What you need to know about Joe Manchin’s hold on the Democratic agenda

 It’s clearly the end of Build Back Better as a legislative bricolage stuffed with dozens of various programs that address everything from education to health care to child poverty to climate change to the decline of local media.
 But Manchin, in his radio interview Monday, said he could still support a bill that had at its core a reversal of the 2017 Republican tax cuts.
 He has also expressed strong support for universal pre-K, expanded health care under the Affordable Care Act, lower prescription drug prices and some climate provisions.

 Some Democrats are indicating that they are ready to trim their sails.
-One powerful Democrat, Senate Finance Committee Chairman Ron Wyden (D-Ore.), floated a package Sunday focused only on the Child Tax Credit, prescription drugs and climate, for instance.
+One powerful Democrat, Senate Finance Committee Chairman Ron Wyden (Ore.), floated a package Sunday focused only on the child tax credit, prescription drugs and climate, for instance.
 And Pelosi said at a San Francisco event Monday that she would not abandon talks: “We cannot walk away from this commitment.”

 But whatever comes out of this, it will be done on Manchin’s terms and on his timeline.
 On Monday, he said he expected any proposals to move through Senate committees, a process that could take months.